 After only about 2 days in the fridge, you may see the liquor separate into different layers.
 The layer on top is clear, yellowish.
-It tastes like white wine and I believe it's called 'cheongju'.
+It tastes like white wine.
+I believe it's called 'cheongju'.
 The bottom layer is the more opaque white makgeolli.

-Alternatively, you can just mix the clear liquid with the white one (that's how the farmers used to drink it in the old ways, combining the layers with their pinkie finger before drinking) and it's still taste good.
+Alternatively, you can just mix the clear liquid layer with the white layer (that's how the farmers used to drink it in the old ways, combining the layers with their pinkie finger before drinking) and it still tastes good.

 If you take some clear yellowish liquid out, you can add in some more water to the rest of the white makgeolli.
 Keep it in the fridge for another week.
 When it's about done fermenting, you can bottle it to share it with friends and family.
 If you bottle it when it's not very much done fermenting, your friends may get some unexpected shoot up opening mess. :) It's a mess, it's a disaster.

 The done makgeolli can be good for up to a year, if kept in the fridge.
 Very worth it for about 1 month of fermentation.
-You can enjoy the makgeolli over dinner, it tastes sweet, some slight tang like yogurt, with a note of dry alcohol wrapped up in the sweetness.
+You can enjoy the makgeolli over dinner, it tastes sweet, some slight tang like yogurt, and with a note of dry alcohol wrapped up in the sweetness.
 An earthy, rich, apple or pear like scent with complex flavors.
-As makgeolli can give you that feeling of satiety, you'll like it with light food.
+As makgeolli can give you that feeling of satiety, you might like to enjoy it with light food.